Flores Island, The Azores

 The Settlers arrived from the Continent to the Isle of Flowers.
 Shortly thereafter, the Flamengos.

-Fajazinha is located on the opposite coast from the one on which, in 1480, the settlement of the island was inaugurated.
-A Flemish person was responsible for it.
-Willem van der Haegen negotiated with Dª Maria Vilhena the rights of original donor captain of Diogo de Teive, which, however, were transferred from Teives to Fernão Teles de Meneses.
+A Flemish man was responsible.
+Willem van der Haegen negotiated with Dª Maria Vilhena the original grantee captain rights of Diogo de Teive, which, in the meantime, passed from the Teives to Fernão Teles de Meneses.

 This one – these are things of fate – died in 1477, victim of a stone, during a fight in a street in Alcácer do Sal.